The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 Since I have started improving my personal finances, I optimized my usage of credit cards.
 I have reduced the annual fee of my credit cards to zero, and I have now reduced all my credit card fees to zero!
 That’s right.
 I do not pay any fee using credit cards, even for foreign currencies.
 My credit card strategy is much better than before since I did not realize I was paying too much at that time!

-On top of that, I have also improved the cashback I get for each of my purchases.
+In addition, I have also improved the cashback I get for each of my purchases.
 Now, I get up to 1% cashback on my purchases!
 On the other hand, I had to go from one single card to three credit cards to optimize my fees and cashback.
-There is no free lunch, unfortunately.
+Unfortunately, there is no free lunch.

 In this article, I share my entire credit card strategy.
 If you want to save on fees and improve your cashback, this will help you!
 Indeed, if you are willing to go the extra mile, you can save money and generate some small income with credit cards.